 The purpose of the ministry is to create prayer shawls, blankets, caps or other garments as an outward and visible sign of the mystical reality of prayer that knits our souls together in God and Christ.
 These garments may be given to those in transition in their lives, expectant mothers, children leaving home, the sick, homebound, or elderly to comfortably remind them that they are present to us and bound to us in community.
 Meetings are held every Tuesday at 10am until noon in the Family Life Center.
 Please call Sharon Wess at 407 998-5660

 Shepherd's Hope (website)

-St. Margaret Mary, Blessed Trinity and Sts.
-Peter & Paul Catholic Churches have joined to make a difference in the lives of over 250,000 uninsured individuals in the Orlando area.
-Together we sponsor the Dr. Diebel, Jr., Memorial Shepherd’s Hope Health Center located at the Threshold Center for Autism at 3550 N. Goldenrod Road, Winter Park, Florida.
-Shepherd’s Hope is a faith-based organization that provides free medical care to low income, uninsured men, women and children using an all volunteer health care staff.
+St. Margaret Mary, along with many other local Catholic Churches have joined to make a difference in the lives of over 150,000 uninsured individuals in the Orlando area.
+Together we sponsor the Dr. Diebel, Jr. Memorial Shepherd’s Hope Health Center located at the Centro Internacional de la Familia at 2008 N. Goldenrod Road, Orlando, Florida.
+Shepherd’s Hope is a non-profit, faith-based organization that provides free medical care to low income, uninsured men, women and children using an all volunteer health care staff.
 We need volunteer doctors, advanced practice nurses, physician’s assistants, nurses, general office workers and interpreters.
-To learn more about Shepherd’s Hope please call Ms. Stacy Roberts, SMM Coordinator, at 407-644-7573, Ms. Joanne Ruiz, Parish Nurse, at 407-998-5659, or Ms. Diane Sawyer, Director of Volunteer Operations at Shepherd’s Hope at 407-876-6699, Ext.3.
+To learn more about Shepherd’s Hope please call Mrs. Michelle Hodge, Parish Nurse, at 407-998-5659, or Yvette Alphonse, Director of Volunteer Operations at Shepherd’s Hope at 407-876-6699, Ext.223.
 You may also visit the Shepherd’s Hope website at www.shepherdshope.org.
 Please pray for this endeavor.